ArslanJajja1/Full-stack-ecommerce-web-app/README.md

   - Social login with Google authentication is also available.

 - Admin Dashboard and Order Management System:
-  - An admin dashboard allows for easy management of products, orders, and users.
+  - An admin dashboard allows for easy management of products, orders, categories, subcategories and coupons.
   - Order management system enables efficient order tracking and processing.

 - Products CRUD with Advanced Features: